SpringerPE/microbosh-simple-backup/README.md

 variables, is possible to backup different microBOSH instances.

-After defining the configuration file and creating a link to the program, you have to run the program with the argument `setup.
-By doing this, the program will copy the $SSH_PUBLIC_KEY and create the file `/etc/sudoers.d/backup` to allow
+After defining the configuration file and creating a link to the program, you have to run the program with the argument `setup`.
+By doing this, the program will copy the _$SSH_PUBLIC_KEY_ and create the file `/etc/sudoers.d/backup` to allow
 the execution of some commands with sudo.

 ```